-The two most important lifestyle changes you can make if you are diagnosed with peripheral vascular disease are to exercise regularly and stop smoking (if you need to).
+The two most important lifestyle changes you can make if you are diagnosed with peripheral vascular disease are to exercise regularly and if you are a smoker, stop smoking.

 Choose activities that you enjoy, as you are more likely to continue doing them.